aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 **Parameters:**

-* x(n,) : this takes either a single array or a sequence of arrays which are not required to be of the same length.
+* x(n,): this takes either a single array or a sequence of arrays that are not required to be of the same length.
-* bins : intervals of any quantity
+* bins: intervals of any quantity

 If the bins are:

-[1, 2, 3, 4]
+`[1, 2, 3, 4]`,

 then the first bin is [1, 2) (including 1, but excluding 2) and the second [2, 3).
 The last bin, however, is [3, 4], which includes 4.